drift-labs/gateway/README.md

   --verbose                       enable debug logging
 ```

+### Delegated Signing Mode
+Passing the `--delegate <DELEGATOR_PUBKEY>` flag will instruct the gateway to run in delegated signing mode.

+In this mode, the gateway will act for `DELEGATOR_PUBKEY` and sub-accounts while signing with the key provided via `DRIFT_GATEWAY_KEY` (i.e delegate key).

+Use the drift UI or Ts/Python SDK to assign a delegator key.
+see [Delegated Accounts](https://docs.drift.trade/delegated-accounts) for more information.

+### Sub-account Switching
+By default the gateway will perform all account operations on sub-account 0, you can overwrite this default by setting the `--default-sub-account-id` flag on startup.

+A `subAccountId` URL query parameter may be supplied to switch the sub-account per request basis.

+e.g `http://<gateway>/v1/orders?subAccountId=3` will return orders for the wallet's sub-account 3

 ## API Examples

 Please refer to https://drift-labs.github.io/v2-teacher/ for further examples and reference documentation on various types, fields, and operations available on drift.

+###  HTTP API

 ### Get Market Info
 gets info on all available spot & perp markets